Still have questions? Leave a comment

 #3 Keep ample margins

 A one-inch margin on all sides is standard in the publishing industry.
+The bottom margin is particularly important for placing footers and page numbers, ensuring a professional-looking layout.
 This helps readers hold the book without obstructing the text and add notes on the page.
 It also ensures a better reading experience since the text appears ordered and not constrained.

 Even more important, leaving ample margins allows for proper trimming and binding of the pages.
 Remember reading those books where the text disappeared inside the binding?
 That inside edge is called the gutter, and you don’t want your precious words to get lost in it.
 So in the case of longer books, the inside margin of the page may be bigger than the other sides.